The Container Store Group (NYSE:TCS) Issues Q1 2022 Earnings Guidance

-The Container Store Group (NYSE:TCS – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
+The Container Store Group (NYSE:TCS – Get Rating) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.15-$0.20 for the period, compared to the consensus EPS estimate of $0.20.
 The company issued revenue guidance of -.The Container Store Group also updated its FY 2022 guidance to $1.20-$1.30 EPS.

-The Container Store Group (NYSE:TCS – Get Rating) last announced its quarterly earnings data on Tuesday, May 17th.
-The specialty retailer reported $0.46 EPS for the quarter, topping analysts’ consensus estimates of $0.26 by $0.20.
-The Container Store Group had a return on equity of 25.00% and a net margin of 8.49%.
-During the same quarter in the previous year, the firm earned $0.71 earnings per share.
-As a group, research analysts predict that The Container Store Group will post 1.5 EPS for the current fiscal year.
+The Container Store Group (NYSE:TCS – Get Rating) last issued its quarterly earnings results on Tuesday, May 17th.
+The specialty retailer reported $0.46 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.26 by $0.20.
+The Container Store Group had a return on equity of 20.73% and a net margin of 7.47%.
+During the same quarter last year, the firm earned $0.71 EPS.
+As a group, equities research analysts expect that The Container Store Group will post 1.25 earnings per share for the current fiscal year.

-A number of institutional investors and hedge funds have recently made changes to their positions in TCS.
-Front Street Capital Management Inc. grew its stake in The Container Store Group by 5.1% during the first quarter.
-Front Street Capital Management Inc. now owns 2,590,491 shares of the specialty retailer’s stock valued at $21,164,000 after acquiring an additional 125,927 shares in the last quarter.
-BlackRock Inc. grew its position in The Container Store Group by 5.1% during the 4th quarter.
-BlackRock Inc. now owns 2,270,276 shares of the specialty retailer’s stock worth $22,657,000 after purchasing an additional 110,071 shares during the last quarter.
-Dimensional Fund Advisors LP boosted its holdings in shares of The Container Store Group by 25.2% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 2,043,053 shares of the specialty retailer’s stock valued at $16,692,000 after acquiring an additional 410,814 shares during the last quarter.
-Vanguard Group Inc. lifted its stake in shares of The Container Store Group by 6.0% in the 1st quarter.
-Vanguard Group Inc. now owns 1,677,861 shares of the specialty retailer’s stock valued at $13,707,000 after purchasing an additional 95,335 shares during the period.
-Finally, State Street Corp raised its position in The Container Store Group by 57.3% during the first quarter.
-State Street Corp now owns 871,126 shares of the specialty retailer’s stock worth $7,117,000 after acquiring an additional 317,399 shares during the period.
-Institutional investors and hedge funds own 84.83% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the business.
+California State Teachers Retirement System increased its holdings in shares of The Container Store Group by 4.7% in the fourth quarter.
+California State Teachers Retirement System now owns 45,192 shares of the specialty retailer’s stock worth $451,000 after acquiring an additional 2,011 shares in the last quarter.
+LPL Financial LLC grew its holdings in shares of The Container Store Group by 17.6% during the third quarter.
+LPL Financial LLC now owns 14,342 shares of the specialty retailer’s stock worth $137,000 after buying an additional 2,150 shares in the last quarter.
+Credit Suisse AG grew its holdings in shares of The Container Store Group by 8.7% during the fourth quarter.
+Credit Suisse AG now owns 27,177 shares of the specialty retailer’s stock worth $271,000 after buying an additional 2,165 shares in the last quarter.
+BNP Paribas Arbitrage SA grew its holdings in shares of The Container Store Group by 38.5% during the third quarter.
+BNP Paribas Arbitrage SA now owns 8,878 shares of the specialty retailer’s stock worth $85,000 after buying an additional 2,467 shares in the last quarter.
+Finally, Cubist Systematic Strategies LLC grew its holdings in shares of The Container Store Group by 22.0% during the third quarter.
+Cubist Systematic Strategies LLC now owns 15,054 shares of the specialty retailer’s stock worth $143,000 after buying an additional 2,718 shares in the last quarter.
+Institutional investors own 84.83% of the company’s stock.

 The Container Store Group Company Profile (Get Rating)